 So how can I help my lovely customers relieve their pains in this area?

 Pro Equipment and Backup Equipment - All of my equipment is professional-level equipment, which means the results of their wedding day photography are going to be very high quality.
 I also make sure I have several backups in case something breaks or malfunctions.
-E.g. extra batteries, memory cards and an extra backup camera!
+E.g. extra batteries, memory cards and a backup camera!
 This will prevent my clients from needing to worry about anything being missed on their day.

 Experience - I am obviously a professional, and have photographed many weddings before so I know what I am doing!
-This will relieve any worries of having a family member photograph and not really know what they're doing!
+This will relieve any worries of having a family member photograph their day and not really know what they're doing!

 Sole job - I won't have any other distractions on the day e.g. having my children there, wanting to be a part of the day as a guest etc.. so I will be solely focussed on grabbing beautiful photos!

-So those are the pain relievers so let's move on to the gain creators.
+Those are the pain relievers so let's move on to the gain creators.
 What parts of my service help my customers achieve their goals or make their lives easier?

-High-Quality Images - As I have professional equipment their images are going to be high quality and I will hopefully surprise my customers with some beautiful photos they didn't expect!
+High-Quality Images - As I have professional equipment their images are going to be high quality and I will (hopefully) surprise my customers with some beautiful photos they didn't expect!